See the list below for courses that focus on the environment and landscapes in Canada…

 Introduces students to public policy and institutional foundations of public policy in Canada, with an emphasis on environmental policy in Ontario.
 Provides an insiders perspective on how environmental policy has been developed in Ontario.

-GGR339H1-S – Urban Geography, Planning and Political Processes (J. Spicer)
+GGR339H1-S – Urban Geography, Planning and Political Processes (TBD)

 Investigates North American urban political geography, exploring conflicts over immigration, environment, gentrification, homelessness, labour market restructuring, ‘race’ and racism, urban sprawl, nature and environment, gender, sexuality, security, and segregation.
 Explores competing visions of city life and claims on urban space.
 The course investigates how these struggles connect to economic, social and environmental politics at larger spatial scales, and considers different theoretical frameworks that geographers have developed to make sense of both the persistence of old problems and the emergence of new ones.
 Potential field trip, cost: $20.

-ARC451H1-F – Advanced Topics in History and Theory of Architecture: Architecture and Extractive Landscapes: Ecologies and Empires (J. Nguyen)
+ARC451H1-F – Advanced Topics in History and Theory of Architecture

 This project is supported by the Learning & Education Advancement Fund at the University of Toronto